blaineventurine/home-automation-docker/README.md

         - 127.0.0.1
         - 1.1.1.1

+Some devices (I'm looking at you, Chromecast) will not respect your DNS resolver choice and will use a built-in one (8.8.8.8, Google's upstream resolver) instead.
+You will need to use a firewall to direct all traffic through the PiHole first, and then check it with `Resolve-DnsName -name aaxads.com -Server 8.8.8.8` in Powershell or `dig @8.8.8.8 aaxads.com` in Linux.

+In DD-WRT, I have

+    iptables -t nat -I PREROUTING -i br0 -p udp --dport 53 -j DNAT --to <IP of PiHole host machine>:53 iptables -t nat -I PREROUTING -i br0 -p udp -s <IP of PiHole host machine> --dport 53 -j ACCEPT

 When you get it up and running, [this](https://discourse.pi-hole.net/t/update-the-best-blocking-lists-for-the-pi-hole-dns-ad-blockers-interesting-combination/13620) is a good place to start looking for information on blocklists.

 ## Duplicati